tinybirdco/real-time-inventory-management-system/tinybird/README.md

 # Data Project

-Data project based on this other one [https://github.com/tinybirdco/demo-ux-person](https://github.com/tinybirdco/demo-ux-person) so feel free to check that one.

 ## Working with the Tinybird CLI

 To start working with data projects as if they were software projects, let's install the Tinybird CLI in a virtual environment.